Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Winter 2022 » iVAT Chapter 1

 C the allocating of Ferraris to those who can afford the price of Ferraris

-D the allocating of slots into Harvard based on who can afford the price of tuition
+D the allocating of healthcare to those who can afford the price of care

 E the allocating of kidneys based on life expectancy